 – Shona, mother of two

 Managing the challenges of parenting with a mental illness

 Whenever you can, talking to and staying connected with your child will help her feel secure and loved.
-This can be as simple as a cuddle on the couch or leaving a note in her lunchbox for school.
+This can be as simple as a cuddle on the couch, a loving note in her lunchbox, or a family ritual like a secret handshake or nickname.
 Try to put aside time just for you and your child as often as you can.

-Looking after yourself, getting professional help and seeking support from family, friends and community are the most important things you can do to manage the challenges of parenting with a mental illness.
+Getting professional help and seeking support from family, friends and the community are the most important things you can do to manage the challenges of parenting with a mental illness.
 Help is available, and you don’t have to manage on your own.

 Getting help for mental illness